Joelfm4/Process-Hollowing/README.md

 ```

 ## Project Overview
-This project is a simple implementation of process hollowing written in C++.
+This project is a simple and rudimentary implementation of process hollowing written in C++.

 ## How it works (Overview)
 - `CreateProcessA`: Creates a new process in a suspended state.